Envoy: Russia plays Afghanistan broker due to US ‘failure’

 - Couple with rare disorder meet, get engaged

-Kabulov charged that “the presence of the U.S. and NATO hasn’t only failed to solve the problem but exacerbated it.”
+Kabulov charged that “the presence of the U.S. and NATO hasn’t only failed to solve the problem but exacerbated it,” noting that the Taliban has steadily expanded its foothold.

+“The West has lost the war in Afghanistan, and it’s reluctant to acknowledge that obvious fact,” Kabulov said.
+“If they continue to rely on force, it would only lead to thousands more victims and further ravage the country.”

+He noted that regional powers, including Russia, China, Pakistan and Iran have a strong interest in ending the conflict and should play a more active role.